nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 #.
 Observe that **LED 1** is blinking and that the device is advertising with the device name that is configured in :kconfig:option:`CONFIG_BT_DEVICE_NAME`.
 #.
 Observe that the text "Starting Nordic UART service example" is printed on the COM listener running on the computer.
 #.
 Connect to the device using nRF Connect for Mobile.
-   Observe that **LED 2** is on.
+   Observe that **LED 2** is lit.
 #.
 Optionally, pair or bond with the device with MITM protection.
    This requires using the passkey value displayed in debug messages.
    See :ref:`peripheral_uart_debug` for details on how to access debug messages.
    To confirm pairing or bonding, press **Button 1** on the device and accept the passkey value on the smartphone.
 #.
 In the application, observe that the services are shown in the connected device.
 #.
-Select the UART RX characteristic value in nRF Connect.
+Select the UART RX characteristic value in nRF Connect for Mobile.
    You can write to the UART RX and get the text displayed on the COM listener.
 #.
-Type '0123456789' and tap :guilabel:`SEND`.
+Type "0123456789" and tap :guilabel:`SEND`.
    Verify that the text "0123456789" is displayed on the COM listener.
 #.
 To send data from the device to your phone or tablet, enter any text, for example, "Hello", and press Enter to see it on the COM listener.
    Observe that a notification is sent to the peer.
 #.
-Disconnect the device in nRF Connect.
+Disconnect the device in nRF Connect for Mobile.
    Observe that **LED 2** turns off.

 Dependencies